Estanislao-Oviedo/tweety-backend/README.md

 ## Database
 Hosted on MongoDB.

-## Authorization
+## Authentication
-Authorization is implemented with Passport JWT.
+Authentication is implemented with Passport JWT.
 Passwords are encrypted with bcrypt.
 Upon login or signup a JWT token is issue using RS256 algorythm and send to the client via HTTPOnly Cookie.

 ## External APIs